Exeud/ExeudVR/README.md

 Each class is documented in a corresponding markdown file, and linked in the class definition summary.
 The [top level](https://github.com/willguest/ExeudVR/tree/develop/Documentation) contains instructions on how to add documentation to any contributions.

 ## 🌐 Self-Hosting

-This repository is intended to be used with [exeud-canister](https://github.com/willguest/exeud-canister), which allows the Unity WebGL builds to be self-hosted on the Internet Computer blockchain.
+This repository is intended to be used with [exeudvr-canister](https://github.com/willguest/exeudvr-canister), which allows the Unity WebGL builds to be self-hosted on the Internet Computer blockchain.
 See that repository's README for more information.

 ## 💛 Sponsorship

-The framework is open-source and was initially funded by non-dilutive grants from the Internet Computer.
-I welcome sponsorship in all forms and look forward to scaling this project as more resources become available.
+The framework is open-source and largely funded by grants from the Internet Computer.
+I welcome sponsorship in all its forms and look forward to scaling this project as more resources become available.
 Please visit my [sponsorship page](https://github.com/sponsors/willguest) for more information.

 ## ⚖️ License